-Directors of healthcare marketing are typically employed by regional medical centers, physicians’ groups, private and public hospitals, and other healthcare organizations.
+Directors of healthcare marketing may be employed by regional medical centers, physicians’ groups, private and public hospitals, and other healthcare organizations.
 These medical marketing professionals are responsible for planning and executing marketing initiatives.
 If your career goals include pursuing a director of healthcare marketing career, enrolling in an MBA program with a specialization in Healthcare Management can provide the base of knowledge and expertise sought by employers.

 The U.S. Bureau of Labor Statistics (BLS) projects employment of marketing managers to increase by 9% from 2014-24, which is faster than the national average for all occupations.
-Job growth will vary according to industry and employer; as the healthcare field continues to grow, demand for healthcare marketing directors should increase.
-Individuals with advanced degrees should have the best job prospects.
+Job growth will vary according to industry and employer; for example, the healthcare field continues to be one of the nation’s fastest-growing industries.
+Individuals with advanced degrees may enjoy stronger job prospects.

 Director of Healthcare Marketing Job Duties

 A healthcare organization’s director of marketing undertakes a variety of job duties.
 Among them are creating standardized marketing practices and procedures, and specific advertising and PR plans to achieve organizational goals and objectives.
 They are also typically responsible for planning marketing-related projects, and managing external marketing partners and vendors.

 Increasing organizational awareness through marketing initiatives is another primary function of the director of healthcare marketing position.
 Through analyzing data and estimating demand for services, these professionals identify potential markets and devise plans to deliver the appropriate message.